-The following formula can be used to calculate an initial bus bay length when considering a multiple bus operation.
+The following formula can be used to calculate an initial bus stop loading area length.
 Calculated lengths should be confirmed through undertaking a vehicular swept path assessment to take into consideration other site characteristics (for example, narrower adjacent lane widths).

-Length of bus bay = L + (BL + a) x (n - 1)
+Length of bus stop area = $L + (BL + a) \times (n - 1)$